Fernanda Lima: Modeling

 She began her modeling career at the age 14, when she was discovered by a photographer, and she ended up living for five months in Japan, Milan, and Zurich in 1990 as a teenager.
 When she returned to in Brazil, she moved to São Paulo.
 As a model, in Brazil and abroad, she has been photographed for dozens of covers and fashion editorials in publications such as L'Officiel, I-D, Nova, Marie Claire, Elle, GQ, and Trip, among others, and advertising campaigns for the Benetton Group in Italy.

 Television

 In 1999 she made her television debut on MTV Brazil, in Mochilão MTV.
-While making this programme, she went to Hawaii, it was there where she decided to study Communications and she went back to Sao Paulo, where she attended and graduated in Journalism from Centro Universitário das Faculdades Metropolitanas Unidas.
+While making this programme, she went to Hawaii, it was there where she decided to study Communications and she went back to São Paulo, where she attended and graduated in journalism from Centro Universitário das Faculdades Metropolitanas Unidas.
 In the same year, she went to work for RedeTV!, debuting in the channel on November presenting two programmes, Interligado, which was aimed at a young audience and conveyed video clips and music and topics of interest to teens, and TV Escolha, a movie session transmitted on Sundays and where viewers chose the films that would be shown.